 Here’s an example of how the power consumption should look.
 This is our new test bench with refined methods and software that GN custom-built to improve automation and reliability of testing.
 This doesn’t exist publicly and took months of testing for us to fine-tune.
 The first few lines here are from the Deepcool Assassin III with different speeds and some validation passes.
 The cooler performed strongly even with reduced fan speed as a result of its surface area and contact, clearly, and so power is almost perfectly equivalent from one cooler to the next.
 There are some spikes up-and-down, as you can see, but the peak-to-peak delta is 3W when looking at initial start of the test and the hottest point at the end.
 Our data is averaged at steady state at the end; the bench must be allowed to warm up for a sufficient period of time prior to averaging data, as there will be some power leakage over time as the CPU gets hotter.
 In this test, power leakage is low since the cooler is among the best performers.

-That brings up another point, though: separate from software variance and issues shown previously, we also must keep an eye on power leakage with lower-end coolers that run hotter.
+That brings up another point, though: separate from software variance and issues shown previously, we also have to keep an eye on power leakage with lower-end coolers that run hotter.

 We’re next going to show you an example of a test bench that was controlled the same way as every other test, but anomalously produced bad data for one run.
 This chart is zoomed intentionally.